eduardrassolov/delivery-api/README.md

 ## delivery-api
 Used node.js, express and MongoDb and mongoose.

-to start: npm run start
+to start: npm install. npm run start

 ### server deployed at: https://delivery-api-ytga.onrender.com/
 1. Get all shops: '/api/getshops'